 I’ve included a recipe below to guide you through a few of the steps and to provide you with a grocery list if needed.
 You’ll have to do a bit of math depending on how many kabobs you make, but I hope the recipe assists you in the process.

-I hope you enjoy eating and making these fun dessert kabobs as much I did.
+I hope you enjoy eating and making these fun Easter Dessert Kabobs as much I did.
 I was thrilled with how they turned out.

 Now you can enjoy all of the flavors of Easter that you love in one dessert.